 The following table presents summary information regarding the compensation of each of Lonnel Coats, our principal executive officer, Jeffrey L. Wade, our principal financial officer, and our three other most highly compensated executive officers who were serving as executive officers as of December 31, 2014.
 The table also includes summary information regarding the compensation of Arthur T. Sands, M.D., Ph.D., our principal executive officer until his resignation on July 7, 2014.
-We have entered into employment arrangements with each of our named executive officers, and a separation agreement and consulting agreement with Dr. Sands, the material terms of each of which are described below.
+We have entered into employment arrangements with each of our named executive officers, a consulting agreement with Dr. Zambrowicz and a separation agreement and consulting agreement with Dr. Sands, the material terms of each of which are described below.